litsynp/risotto/README.md

 For light mode palettes, the sequence of 00–07 should be reversed (light to dark, not dark to light).
 Note that not all colours are currently used in the theme.

+## Comments

+You can add comments section by adding `comments.html` to `layouts/partials/` directory.

 ## Favicon

 risotto will automatically use favicons placed in the `static/` directory.